1And all of them got up and brought him before Pilate.

 25He released the one who had been thrown into prison for insurrection and murder, whom they were asking for; but he handed Jesus over to their will.

-26And when they led him away, they laid hold on one Simon of Cyrene, coming from the country, and laid on him the cross, to carry it behind Jesus.
+26And when they led him away, they took hold of Simon, a man from Cyrene, who was coming from the country, and laid the cross on him to carry it behind Jesus.

 27And a great multitude of the People were following him, and of women who were beating themselves on the chest and lamented him.